doxx/darkflare/README.md

 - **Base64 encoded destination transmission**: The server no longer requires a destination parameter (-d has been removed)
 - **Reverse Proxy Support**: The client now supports SOCKS5 and HTTP(s) proxies.
 - **Custom 302**: Server now has defined 302 redirects for non-auth users.
+- **stdin:stdout**: stdin:stdout client mode for client to avoid firewall restrictions and binding to local ports.

 ## 🚀 Quick Start